 THE BATTLE FOR DIRECTION

-Maiden actually faced one of rock’s ultimate challenges: No longer the underdog, they had to follow-up a trio of incredible studio records in 1982-84, and a hugely successful world tour and live album, with another studio record.
-There are plenty of bands who crumbled at this challenge.
+Iron Maiden faced one of rock’s ultimate challenges: No longer the underdog, they had to follow-up a trio of incredible studio records and a hugely successful world tour and live album, with another studio record.
+There are plenty of bands who crumbled at such a test of their creativity and endurance.

-In both cases, the band wanted to CHANGE.
+In each case, the band wanted to change.

 As did Maiden.
-And singer Dickinson in particular.
+And Dickinson in particular.
 But his state of mind was an issue.
-Bruce himself admits, in retrospect, that he considered ending his singing career at that point, feeling that “I was just creatively done.
+Bruce himself admits, in retrospect, that he considered ending his music career at that point, feeling that, “I was just creatively done.
 Exhausted.
 Nothing left in the tank really.”

-Author Joe Shooman points out that Bruce’s instinct would always be to rip up the rulebook and chase another challenge.
-So he envisioned something drastically different for Maiden’s next album…
+Dickinson’s unauthorised biographer Joe Shooman points out that Bruce’s instinct would always be to rip up the rulebook and chase another challenge.
+So he envisioned something drastically different for Maiden’s next album.

-According to Dave Murray the band had 6 songs done when they arrived in the Bahamas, and he also reported at the time that “Steve and H have done the bulk of the writing.”
-So, where was Bruce in the mix?
+According to Dave Murray the band had 6 songs done when they arrived in the Bahamas, and he also reported at the time that, “Steve and Adrian have done the bulk of the writing.”
+But Maiden fans had grown accustomed to having several Bruce Dickinson tracks on each record.
+So, where was Bruce’s songs?
 What had happened on the way to recording?

 “I said, you know, we’ve done this big metal thing, should we go a bit more chill-out, maybe we should go a bit more acousticy?
 And everybody looked at me like I had two heads!”

 Some bands have done what Bruce wanted.
-Led Zeppelin certainly made it work with Led Zeppelin IV and Physical Graffiti, the very albums that Bruce wanted to use as templates for Maiden’s own “daring and audacious” adventures, as he put it.
+Led Zeppelin certainly made it work with Led Zeppelin IV (1971) and Physical Graffiti (1975), the very albums that Bruce wanted to use as templates for Maiden’s own “daring and audacious” adventures, as he later put it to Mick Wall.
+But what Zeppelin had done was to move far away from their simpler blues-based riff rock origins, and Steve Harris was not prepared to let Maiden abandon the stylistic hallmarks that had made them so incredibly successful in the first half of the 1980s.

 Bruce’s vision for late 1980s Iron Maiden was never to be.
-No one else in the band stood up for Bruce on this one, and Steve would win the battle over Maiden’s direction.
+No one else in the band stood up for him on this one, and Steve would win the battle over Maiden’s direction.

-The frontman would later recall with some sense of self-deprecation, “I remember playing my serenades to Steve.
+The frontman would later recall with a sense of self-deprecation that, “I remember playing my serenades to Steve.
 Everybody was in stitches!”
-Harris concurs: “The stuff Bruce was coming up with wasn’t us at all.
+And Harris concurred: “The stuff Bruce was coming up with wasn’t us at all.
 He was away with the fairies, really.”

 How to resolve this?
 Thankfully, the third batch of tunes available, Smith’s bunch, met with everyone’s approval.
-As we’ve argued earlier, the Smith songs – Wasted Years, Sea Of Madness, and Stranger In A Strange Land – might just be the best on the album.
+The Smith songs – Wasted Years, Sea Of Madness and Stranger In A Strange Land – might just be the best on the album, and they would highlight the essential diversity that this line-up of Maiden was capable of.

 “That’s the beauty of having strong writers in the band.
 If one’s drying up, you’ve got other people who can take over.”